fission/fission/environments/nodejs/README.md

 loader.
 A few common dependencies are included in the package.json file.

+Looking for ready-to-run examples?
+See the [NodeJS examples directory](../../examples/nodejs).

 ## Customizing this image

 To add package dependencies, edit package.json to add what you need,